AdobeDocs/workfront.en/help/quicksilver/workfront-goals/results-and-activities/connect-projects-to-goals-overview.md

   >[!CAUTION]
   >
-  >If the goal was active and there are no other progress indicators on the goal, the goal remains active but it does not show any progress.
+  >If the goal was active and there are no other progress indicators on the goal, the goal becomes Inactive.

 ## Locate project information on goals